 - When the ingredients are thoroughly combined, taste and adjust for salt.

-- To serve, I like to sprinkle with additional cheddar cheese, the top of the scallions, and additional crushed red pepper.
+- To serve, sprinkle with additional cheddar cheese, the top of the scallions, and additional crushed red pepper.

 Leave a Reply